GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 # Objectives

--  Create a simple Kubernetes web _application_ deployment
+-  Create a simple Kubernetes web _application_ Deployment
 -  Create a _default backend_ deployment to serve 404 for all non-matching
    hosts and paths
 -  Create an _Ingress Resource_ for the _application_
--  Configure an _Nginx ingress_ deployment as an Ingress Controller for the _application_
+-  Configure an _Nginx Ingress_ Deployment as an Ingress Controller for the _application_
--  Test Nginx ingress functionality by accessing the Google Cloud L4 LB frontend IP and ensure it can access the web application
+-  Test Nginx Ingress functionality by accessing the Google Cloud L4 LB frontend IP and ensure it can access the web application

 # Costs